unlimitedsoftwareworks/type-c/checklist.md

     - Refactored bytecode for classes and interfaces.
 VM now only supports classes.
 Class methods are processed the same way as structs now, each method has a global id.
     - class to interface now is direct, interface to interface is now done through new `i_has_m` bytecode instruction, which checks if the class has the method.
+- 12/08/2024:
+    - Isolated static methods, so static methods are stored in the base class type, not classes that are *concrete* implementations of that class.
+    - Static methods now support generics.

 ## TODOs: